This page explains the recommended versions and basic system requirements for using Domain Time II.

 Any tools that calculate comparative time variances (such as Domain Time II Manager, Domain Time II Monitor Service,

-DTCheck utility, etc.) cannot be relied upon to provide accurate results when executed from a virtual OS.
+DTCheck utility, etc.) provide less accurate results when executed from a virtual OS.
+They should be run on a physical machine, if possible.

 Some functions require file access through administrative file shares and Remote Registry access using Windows Networking.